resources and frequently asked questions

 Anglers and recreational boaters are the first line of defense in the fight against AIS.

 Anytime you believe you have found a new AIS introduction, please notify GFP immediately.
-Every boat operator should inspect their boat for attached mud, vegetation or animals before and after each launch.
+Every boat operator should inspect their boat for attached mud, vegetation or animals, drain all water from the boat and motor, and dry all compartments before and after each launch.
 When possible, operators should powerwash their boat and allow it to dry between trips.

 Are these species spread by ducks, geese and other animals?